How is a website built? The 7 phases of web development

 - Performance optimization — image optimization, lazy loading, code splitting

-Modern Frontend Technologies in 2026
+Modern frontend technologies in 2026

 - Next.js — React-based with SSR and SSG support, ideal for dynamic web applications